oawiles/stereocards/ReadMe.md

 ## How does it work?

+We assume that the stereocard has been pre-processed into left and right images.
+This can either be done automatically (as shown below in the Data Download section) or manually.
+The quality of the division here has a big impact on the downstream results.

 The method proceeds as follows:
 1. Figure out a dense correspondence between the pairs of the images using DTW (and potentially first preprocessing by using SIFT correspondences in order to